The Virtual Currency Regulation Review: France

 However, registering securities on a blockchain is only useful insofar as various burdensome or costly processes, such as the vote at general meetings or the secondary market of unlisted securities, are made easier.
 While the registration of unlisted securities was greatly modernised pursuant to the Ordinance of 8 December 2017 and the Decree, the other obligations to which an issuer is subject with respect to its shareholders have remained the same, thus creating many practical problems.

-In March 2020, the AMF published an analysis on the application of financial regulations to security tokens,20 in which it identified the legal obstacles to the development of security tokens.
-The AMF notably suggests to the European Commission that a European 'Digital Lab' be created, which would enable national authorities to waive certain regulatory requirements to facilitate the clearing and settlement of transactions involving security tokens.
+In March 2020, the AMF published an analysis on the application of financial regulations to security tokens,21 in which it identified the legal obstacles to the development of security tokens.
+The AMF notably suggested to the European Commission that a European 'Digital Lab' be created, which would enable national authorities to waive certain regulatory requirements to facilitate the clearing and settlement of transactions involving security tokens.
+In this respect, as mentioned above, the European Commission has published a digital finance package that includes a proposal for a blockchain pilot regime for market infrastructures with a view to creating a new regime of exemptions to support the development of financial securities registered on blockchains (see Section XI).

 ii Asset managers and investment funds

-Napoleon X, which raised around €10 million following an ICO in 2018, became the first French crypto start-up to obtain an asset manager licence from the AMF.22
+Napoleon X, which raised around €10 million following an ICO in 2018, became the first French crypto start-up to obtain an asset manager licence from the AMF.23

-Napoleon AM (the licensed asset manager of the Napoleon Group mentioned above) launched a FPS invested in digital assets in November 2019.25 To deal with the issue of the depositary, Napoleon AM decided to purchase cash-settled derivatives on Bitcoin listed on the Chicago Mercantile Exchange, which qualify as financial instruments, instead of purchasing bitcoins directly.
+Napoleon AM (the licensed asset manager of the Napoleon Group mentioned above) launched a FPS invested in digital assets in November 2019.26 To deal with the issue of the depositary, Napoleon AM decided to purchase cash-settled derivatives on Bitcoin listed on the Chicago Mercantile Exchange, which qualify as financial instruments, instead of purchasing Bitcoins directly.

-Finally, the management of individual cryptocurrency portfolios on behalf of clients is now included in the list of the digital assets services.27 Obtaining a licence will be optional for entities providing this service and, as a general rule, they will not be subject to any regulation.
+Finally, the management of individual cryptocurrency portfolios on behalf of clients is now included in the list of digital asset services.28 Obtaining a licence will be optional for entities providing this service and, as a general rule, they will not be subject to any regulation.

 Banking and money transmission

 Over the past few years, French banking regulators have frequently reminded the general public that cryptocurrencies are not real money.
-The Central Bank and the ACPR, for example, consider that the term 'cryptocurrency' is misleading, and prefer to use the term 'cryptoassets'.28
+The Central Bank and the ACPR, for example, consider the term 'cryptocurrency' to be misleading and prefer to use the term 'cryptoassets'.29

 Their position clearly matters because the French regulation of payment services revolves around the use of legal currency (i.e., a legal tender issued by a sovereign country).
 All the payment services defined by Article L. 314-1 of the MFC involve the use of funds.
-Pursuant to Directive (EU) 2015/2366 of 25 November 2015 on payment services in the internal market (PSD 2), funds mean 'banknotes and coins, scriptural money or electronic money as defined in point (2) of Article 2 of Directive 2009/110/EC'.29 Therefore, as a general rule, receiving and sending cryptocurrencies on behalf of third parties does not qualify as a regulated service under the payment services regulation.
+Pursuant to the Payment Services Directive 2 (PSD 2),30 funds means 'banknotes and coins, scriptural money or electronic money as defined in point (2) of Article 2 of Directive 2009/110/EC'.31 Therefore, as a general rule, receiving and sending cryptocurrencies on behalf of third parties does not qualify as a regulated service under PSD 2.

 However, the recent development of stablecoins (and in particular fiat-backed stablecoins) blurs the line between legal currencies and cryptocurrencies.
-As the European Banking Authority (EBA) stated in its advice on cryptoassets of 9 January 2019, redeemable fiat-backed stablecoins may qualify as electronic money when the token (1) is electronically stored, (2) has monetary value, (3) represents a claim on the issuer, (4) is issued on receipt of funds, (5) is issued for the purpose of making payment transactions and (6) is accepted by persons other than the issuer.30 Consequently, some fiat-backed stablecoin issuers may be required to obtain electronic money licences to be allowed to operate in France.
+As the European Banking Authority (EBA) stated in its advice on cryptoassets of 9 January 2019, redeemable fiat-backed stablecoins may qualify as electronic money when the token (1) is electronically stored, (2) has monetary value, (3) represents a claim on the issuer, (4) is issued on receipt of funds, (5) is issued for the purpose of making payment transactions, and (6) is accepted by persons other than the issuer.32 Consequently, some fiat-backed stablecoin issuers may be required to obtain electronic money licences to be allowed to operate in France.
+However, the consequences of this qualification would be highly unclear, since the regulation of electronic money issuers and distributors is not designed to apply to entities issuing, receiving or transferring stablecoins.

 Finally, the announcement of Facebook's plan to launch a cryptocurrency called Libra has been met with scepticism by the French government and the Central Bank.
-Bruno Le Maire, the Minister of Economy and Finance, stated that Facebook may create its own payment system, but under no circumstance should it be allowed to create a sovereign currency.31 François Villeroy de Galhau, the governor of the Central Bank, stated that Libra would in any case need the relevant licences if payment or banking services are to be provided.32 France also announced that a taskforce dedicated to stablecoins would be created within the G7.33 In addition, the Central Bank started working with external consultants to develop a central bank digital currency (CBDC).34 The CBDC projects of the Central Bank focus on wholesale transactions (i.e., large interbank transactions) and the clearing and settlement of transactions involving tokenised financials assets.
+Bruno Le Maire, the Minister of Economy and Finance, stated that Facebook may create its own payment system, but under no circumstance should it be allowed to create a sovereign currency.34 François Villeroy de Galhau, the governor of the Central Bank, stated that Libra would in any case need the relevant licences if payment or banking services are to be provided.35 In this way, the proposed MiCA regulation aims to protect sovereignty and monetary stability by regulating the issuance of global stablecoins such as Libra.
+France also announced that a taskforce dedicated to stablecoins would be created within the G7.36

 French authorities started monitoring the use of cryptocurrencies in illegal transactions as early as 2011.
-The 2011 annual report of Tracfin briefly described how Bitcoin could be used in money laundering schemes.35 In June 2014, a working group led by Tracfin published a report on cryptocurrencies and issued various recommendations aimed at limiting the use of cryptocurrencies in money laundering or terrorism financing schemes.36
+The 2011 annual report of Tracfin briefly described how Bitcoin could be used in money laundering schemes.39 In June 2014, a working group led by Tracfin published a report on cryptocurrencies and issued various recommendations aimed at limiting the use of cryptocurrencies in money laundering or terrorism financing schemes.40

-Cryptocurrencies were left out of the scope of French anti-money laundering and terrorism financing (AML/CFT) regulation until Order No. 2016-1635 of 1 December 2016, which added cryptocurrency trading platforms and brokers to the list of persons subject to AML/CFT requirements.
+Cryptocurrencies were left out of the scope of the French regulation of anti-money laundering and combating the financing of terrorism (AML/CFT) until Order No. 2016-1635 of 1 December 2016, which added cryptocurrency trading platforms and brokers to the list of persons subject to AML/CFT requirements.

 The European Union addressed cryptocurrency-related AML/CFT issues through Directive (EU) 2018/843 of 30 May 2018 amending Directive (EU) 2015/849 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing (the Fifth Anti-Money Laundering Directive), which states that the 'Member States shall ensure that providers of exchange services between virtual currencies and fiat currencies, and custodian wallet providers, are registered.'
 The Fifth Anti-Money Laundering Directive defines virtual currencies as 'a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored and traded electronically'.

-To implement the Fifth Anti-Money Laundering Directive, the PACTE Act extends the list of entities subject to AML/CFT requirements to include the following categories: (1) ICO issuers that obtained the optional approval of the AMF; (2) digital assets custodians and entities allowing the purchase or sale of digital assets against legal currency; and (3) licensed digital assets services providers.38 The PACTE Act includes the definition of virtual currencies under the Fifth Anti-Money Laundering Directive in the definition of digital assets.39 (The definition of digital assets also includes tokens issued pursuant to ICOs.)
+To implement the Fifth Anti-Money Laundering Directive, the PACTE Act extends the list of entities subject to AML/CFT requirements to include the following categories: (1) ICO issuers that obtained the optional approval of the AMF; (2) digital asset custodians; (3) entities allowing the purchase or sale of digital assets against legal currency; (4) entities allowing the purchase or sale of digital assets against other digital assets; (5) entities operating a digital asset trading platform; and (6) licensed digital asset service providers.42 The PACTE Act includes the definition of virtual currencies under the Fifth Anti-Money Laundering Directive in the definition of digital assets.43 (The definition of digital assets also includes tokens issued pursuant to ICOs.)
 As French banks are reluctant to open accounts for cryptocurrency-related companies because the AML/CFT regulation applicable to them is still unclear, the above-mentioned categories of entities also benefit from preferential access to banking services (see Section X).

 Finally, in March 2018, the G20 finance ministers asked the Financial Action Task Force (FATF) to clarify how its standards apply to cryptoassets.
 In October 2018, the FATF stated that 'jurisdictions should ensure that virtual asset service providers are subject to AML/CFT regulations, for example conducting customer due diligence including ongoing monitoring, record-keeping and reporting of suspicious transactions.
-They should be licensed or registered and subject to monitoring to ensure compliance.'40 In 2019, the FATF also updated its guidance for a risk-based approach on virtual assets and virtual asset service providers.
+They should be licensed or registered and subject to monitoring to ensure compliance.'44 In June 2021, the FATF will also update its guidance for a risk-based approach on virtual assets and virtual asset service providers.
+This update will notably focus on the regulation of decentralised finance actors: to identify the person responsible for a decentralised application, the FATF proposes that national regulators arm themselves with blockchain or distributed ledger analytics tools, as well as methods for large-scale analysis of website content (web-scraping).
 The Fifth Anti-Money Laundering Directive will probably need to be further amended to comply with these recommendations.

 Cryptocurrency-related companies that are not currently included in the list of persons subject to AML/CFT requirements must still report any suspicious transaction to the public prosecutor, which will then notify Tracfin.